Hurricane Isaias lashes Bahamas while Florida battens down | WTOP

 Authorities in North Carolina ordered the evacuation of Ocracoke Island, which was slammed by last year’s Hurricane Dorian, starting Saturday evening.
 Meanwhile, officials in the Bahamas evacuated people on Abaco island, who have been living in temporary structures since Dorian.
 People living in the eastern end of Grand Bahama were also being moved.

-Isaias had maximum sustained winds of 85 mph (135 kph) early Saturday and some strengthening was possible later Saturday, the U.S. National Hurricane Center in Miami said.
-The storm was centered about 115 miles (185 kilometers) south-southeast of Nassau in the Bahamas and was moving northwest at 14 mph (23 kph).
+Isaias had maximum sustained winds of 85 mph (135 kph) Saturday morning and some strengthening was possible later Saturday, the U.S. National Hurricane Center in Miami said.
+The storm was centered about 50 miles (85 kilometers) south of Nassau in the Bahamas and was moving northwest at 12 mph (19 kph).
+Forecasters said some decrease in its forward motion was expected.

 Paula Miller, Mercy Corps director for the Bahamas, told The Associated Press that while the islands can normally withstand strong hurricanes, some have been destabilized by the coronavirus pandemic and the damage caused by Dorian.